isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-add-config-files/c-other-files.md

 ---
 description: The Dataset directory includes additional files that are either required for the operation of the software or provide additional functionality for your Adobe implementation.
-seo-description: The Dataset directory includes additional files that are either required for the operation of the software or provide additional functionality for your Adobe implementation.
-seo-title: Other Files
 solution: Analytics
 title: Other Files
 topic: Data workbench